-- Evaluated management's assessment of the potential issues that may give rise to a material uncertainty, including mitigating actions identified by the directors; - Assessed the liquidity position of the Company by evaluating the impact of the tranche and full repayment of the Company's external financing arrangements at expiry without renewal; - Considered the financial covenants currently in place and whether sufficient headroom exists, particularly in the context of independent valuation of properties as a result of the impact arising from COVID-19; - Evaluated the likelihood of renewal of external financing arrangements at expiry, including consideration of history of renewal of such arrangements; - Evaluated the assumption made by the directors related to passing of the upcoming continuation vote for the extension of the life of the Company, along with consideration of Broker discussions with certain shareholders; - Performed sensitivity analysis on the key assumptions applied in the going concern assessment, including the ability to realise properties at their market value given the ongoing uncertainty arising from COVID-19 and the continuing outbreaks in Macau; - Checked the consistency of the forecast assumptions applied in the going concern assessment with other forecasts, including the external loan facilities expiry as well as the fact the Company is in its divestment phase; and - Reviewed the appropriateness of the disclosures in the financial statements.
+- Considered the financial covenants currently in place and whether sufficient headroom exists, particularly in the context of independent valuation of properties as a result of the impact arising from COVID-19; - Evaluated the likelihood of renewal of external financing arrangements at expiry, including consideration of history of renewal of such arrangements; - Evaluated the assumption made by the Directors related to passing of the upcoming continuation vote for the extension of the life of the Company, along with consideration of discussions with certain shareholders; - Performed sensitivity analysis on the key assumptions and inputs applied in the going concern assessment and cashflow model, including the ability to sell the remaining properties given the ongoing uncertainty arising from impact of COVID-19; - We challenged the key assumptions in the cashflow model and obtained supporting documentation from management; - Evaluated the appropriateness of the disclosures in the financial statements.

-In relation to the reporting on how the Company has applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to:
+In relation to the reporting on how the Group has applied the UK Corporate Governance Code, we have nothing material to add or draw attention to in relation to:

-- the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting; - the directors' identification in the financial statements of the material uncertainty related to the Company's ability to continue as a going concern over a period of at least twelve months from the date of approval of the financial statements; - Our responsibilities and the responsibilities of the directors with respect to going concern.
+- the directors' statement in the financial statements about whether the directors considered it appropriate to adopt the going concern basis of accounting; - the directors' identification in the financial statements of the material uncertainty related to the Group's ability to continue as a going concern over a period of at least twelve months from the date of approval of the financial statements.

+Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.

-Summary of our audit approach
+4. Summary of our audit approach

-Summary of our addit approach Key audit matters The key audit matters that we identified in the current year were: Key judgements in the valuation of investment property Carrying value of inventory Going Concern (see material uncertainty related to going concern noted above) Materiality The materiality that we used for the Group financial statements in the current year was \$979k which was determined on the basis of 1% of net asset value.
+Key audit matters The key audit matters that we identified in the current year were: Key judgements in the valuation of investment property Carrying value of inventory Going Concern (see material uncertainty related to going concern section) Materiality The materiality that we used for the Group's financial statements in the current year was \$776k which was determined on the basis of 1% of net asset value.
 Scoping The response to the risks of material misstatement was performed directly by the Group audit engagement team.
-Significant changes in our approach This was the first year of our appointment as auditor of the Group.
+Significant changes in our approach No significant changes in our approach.

 5. Key audit matters